Pharaoh-hub/My-Altschool_Project/README.md

 * Added the storage by:Setting storage size to 20gb
 * Configured security group by allowing the following ports:

-SSH which is a secure shell (Port 22) to enables me remotely access my server securely and performed other operations
+  --SSH which is a secure shell (Port 22) to enables me remotely access my server securely and performed other operations

-HTTP which is a HyperText Transfer Protocol, basically enables web browsers allow access to websites (Port 80) and allows web traffic.
+--HTTP which is a HyperText Transfer Protocol, basically enables web browsers allow access to websites (Port 80) and allows web traffic.

-HTTPS This is a secure version of HTTP using SSL(Secure Sockets Layer) certificate, is an encryption security protocal(Port 443) → Enables secure web traffic.
+--HTTPS This is a secure version of HTTP using SSL(Secure Sockets Layer) certificate, is an encryption security protocal(Port 443) → Enables secure web traffic.

-Port 3000 for nodejs, allow access to the backend using a reverse proxy(nginx), I detailed this later in the project.
+--Port 3000 for nodejs, allow access to the backend using a reverse proxy(nginx), I detailed this later in the project.

 I set my source type to anywhere (0.0.0.0/0) for public access, launched and downloaded the key pair for my opened ports "22, 80, 443, 3000" in the security group.